devthiart/react-tests/README.md

 ### `npm run server`

-Runs the json-server before running the app or test.
+Runs the json-server before running the app or test.<br />
 Open [http://localhost:3030](http://localhost:3030) to see the data in the browser.

 ### `npm start`